 It sounds as easy as it is: To protect your iPhone from unwanted attacks just make sure that it’s up to date.
 Make sure to use the most recent operating system because updates are often specifically designed to close loopholes that hackers have found a way to exploit, such as bugs, vulnerabilities, and zero-days.
 Google normally releases security patches quite regularly, as does Apple with its “minor updates” for iOS.
 The real value of these updates is in their potential to protect your device more effectively – so make sure to patch your mobile as soon as one of them is available.

 Connecting to public Wi-Fi doesn’t come without its risks.
 To minimize them as much as possible a good VPN is a valuable tool.
-It lets you communicate securely on those insecure public networks (e.g. airport, coffee shop, etc.) and allows you to pick your own GEO-IP, unblocking content regardless of where you might actually be.
+It lets you communicate more securely on those insecure public networks (e.g. airport, coffee shop, etc.) and allows you to pick your own GEO-IP, accessing content regardless of where you might actually be.
+In this case you could even choose for downloading a VPN for iOS.

 Gone are the days where you needed to enter your username and pin to access your mobile.
 All you need to do now is put your finger on your phone’s sensor or scan your face (Face ID on iPhone X, for example) to enter it.
 “And its not only easier but – at least to some degree – more secure”, says Alexander Vukcevic, Director of Protection Labs & QA at Avira.